 This field is filled out automatically.
 It is referenced from the same row and column in the previous sections

+This field is filled out automatically.
+It is referenced from the same row and column in the previous sections

 Enter a descriptive name of each air filter device so that it may be distinguished from others in the same system.
 Examples: FG1, filter2, etc.

 Select the appropriate type of filter device from the list.

-Enter a descriptive name of each air filter device so that it may be identified in the home.
-Examples: master suite, main hallway, at furnace, entry wall, etc.

 Enter the design flow in CFM of the filter device.
 The total for all filter devices in a single system should be greater than or equal to the total system design CFM in cooling mode (or heating mode for heat-only systems).

+Enter the nominal depth of the filter in inches.
+This is the dimension that is parallel to the airflow. many filters available for sale are 1-inch depth.
+The 2019 standards encourage use of 2-inch depth filters.

+Enter the nominal length of the filter. for example, if the filter is 20" x 30", enter 30.

+Enter the nominal width of the filter, for example, if the filter is a 20" x 30", enter 20.

+This field is calculated automatically based on your entries in 8 and 9.

+This value is calculated automatically for 1-inch depth filters.
+2-inch depth or greater filters may use a value determined by the system designer.

+This field determines whether a 1-inch depth filter complies with the sizing requirements in section 150.0(m)12.
+A 2-inch depth or greater filter may use the face area determined by the system designer, however most systems have to meet airflow rate and fan efficacy requirements.

-Enter the design static pressure drop provided by the filter device manufacturer.
-This should be consistent with the duct design calculations.
+Enter the design static pressure drop determined by the system designer if 2-inch or greater filters are used.
+For 1-inch depth filters, the maximum pressure drop is mandatory 0.1 inch W.C..
+Filters installed in the filter grille/rack must be capable of meeting this maximum pressure drop at the design airflow rate, as shown on the manufacturer's filter labe.
 Not accounting for higher filter pressure drops will result in poor system airflow characteristics, reduced capacity and reduced efficiency.
 This may result in not passing field verification.

 Section K. Air Filter Device Requirements.